Livewire Forms

 Customization Example

 Sometimes you need more control over the markup of your form.
-If you decide to go completely custom, you can render single fields using the @formField
+Rather than relying on the form's blueprint, you may decide to go fully custom and render individual fields using the @formField

 @formField('name', [